-Off-site Entrance Conference
+Off-site Entrance/Exit Conference

 Conduct the entrance and/or exit conferences and the Local Office Survey via telephone (or computer video if equipment is available).
 This allows all parties (State, local) to be present on the calls.
 In addition, by conducting the exit conference after the fieldwork is completed allows the review team to sort out their notes and complete analysis of the data.
 It's good to remain flexible, however, should it be necessary to conduct informal face-to-face meetings at the beginning and end of the fieldwork.
 For specific information to convey and to request, see the discussion in the previous section, planning the Review.
+When social distancing restrictions have been enacted by Federal and/or State Government the entrance and the exit conference will be completed off-site through a virtual process.

-On-site Entrance Conference
+On-site Entrance/Exit Conference

 If the entrance conference was not already conducted by telephone prior to arriving at the local office, meet with the local office staff when arriving at the local office.
 This provides an excellent opportunity to meet the people who will be working with the review team during the review and also provides an opportunity to explain to the staff why and how the team is conducting the reviews.
+When possible conduct the Exit Conference on-site at the conclusion of the ME process in the agency.
+Conducting the exit conference after the fieldwork is completed allows the review team to sort out their notes and complete analysis of the data to share with the agency.
+It's good to remain flexible, however, when possible conduct informal face-to-face meetings at the beginning and end of the fieldwork.
+When social distancing restrictions have been enacted by Federal and/or State Government the entrance and the exit conference will be completed off-site through a virtual process.